 You can also set SOUND MODE to auto, in which case the system will detect the content and adjust the audio accordingly.
 The VOICE button enhances speech for dialogue-heavy viewing, while NIGHT will ensure the audio remains at a constant volume with no loud parts to disturb the rest of your house/apartment or neighbors.

 What Does the Sony HT-Z9F Soundbar Sound Like?

-The bass from the subwoofer is deep and punchy with sub-frequencies which can be felt as well as heard.
-The mid-range and highs are upfront and clear with incredible detail giving life to vocals and movie effects.
+The bass from the subwoofer is deep and punchy, with sub-frequencies that can be felt as well as heard.
+The mid-range and highs are upfront and clear, with incredible detail giving life to vocals and movie effects.